barbecuesteve/api-governance/README.md

 This paper proposes treating internal APIs as products to improve developer experience, speed delivery, and stop duplicate work.
 It describes a lightweight governance model for organizations with hundreds or thousands of microservices.

 ---

-### **Core Platform Capabilities**

-To run API-as-product at scale, organizations need these platform capabilities:

-* **Standardization** — Use common patterns across all APIs: authentication, error formats, versioning, pagination, documentation.
-Developers see familiar structures regardless of who built the service.
-They spend less time deciphering implementations and more time building features.
-Standards also simplify security, quality checks, and maintenance when ownership changes.

-* **Discoverability** — A searchable registry shows all internal APIs.
-Developers search by capability, domain, data type, or business function.
-The registry shows API names, endpoints, problem descriptions, code examples, performance data, and owners.
-Make finding an existing API faster than building a new one.

-* **Auditability** — Track which applications use each API version, how often they call each endpoint, their error rates and latency, and which teams own them.
-This shows producers their customer base, helps plan capacity, assesses change impact, and aids incident communication.
-It supports cost attribution, compliance reporting, and security investigations.

-* **Lifecycle Management** — Move APIs through defined stages: design, review, publication, adoption, evolution, deprecation, retirement.
-This prevents proliferation, enforces quality gates before production, makes versioning predictable, and handles sunset gracefully.
-It stops abandoned APIs from accumulating and lets architecture evolve deliberately.

-* **Developer Experience** — Make the right path the easy path.
-Provide good documentation, API explorers, code samples, streamlined approvals, and fast access.
-When governance helps instead of blocks, developers use it.
-Painful processes drive teams to bypass the system — deploying shadow APIs or building redundant capabilities.
-Frictionless experience makes governance sustainable.

-These pillars form a healthy API ecosystem.

----
 <br clear=all>

 ## **Technical Implementation**